Cedric Morris: Later life

 In 1946, along with Henry Collins, Lett-Haines, John Nash and Roderic Barrett, Morris became one of the founders of Colchester Art Society and later the society's president.

 In 1947 the Morris baronetcy came to his father from a distant cousin three months before his death and Cedric Morris succeeded his father in the same year to become the 9th baronet.
 He became a lecturer at the Royal College of Art in 1950.
 From about 1975 Morris virtually gave up painting because of failing eyesight.

 He died on 8 February 1982.
 His former pupil, Maggi Hambling, visited him on the day before his death and afterwards drew a portrait of him.
-His grave, near that of Arthur Lett-Haines, in Hadleigh cemetery is marked by a Welsh slate headstone cut by Donald Simpson.
+His grave, near that of Arthur Lett-Haines, in Friar's Road Cemetery, Hadleigh is marked by a Welsh slate headstone cut by Donald Simpson.

 In 1984 the Tate Gallery held a retrospective exhibition of Morris's work.

 Painting style

 Cedric Morris had a distinctive and often rather primitive post-Impressionist style, and painted portraits, landscapes and very decorative still lifes of flowers and birds.
 In his analysis of Morris's paintings, Richard Morphet has suggested that the "unusual force of Cedric's paintings derives from the projection of the subject through a dynamic economy in combination with an acute sense of pictorial realism."

 As a portrait painter he produced notable studies of subjects such as Arthur Lett-Haines (1919; 1925; 1928), Anita Berry (1920), Hilaire Hiler (1920), John Banting (1923), Rupert Doone (ca. 1923), Mary Butts (1924), Barbara Hepworth (1931), Arthur Elton (1931), Rosamond Lehmann (1932), Audrey Debenham (1935), The Sisters [F. Byng Stamper and C. Byng Lucas] (1935), Gladys Hynes (1936), Millie Gomersall/Hayes (1936; 1966), Lucian Freud (1940) (who painted him in the same year (National Museum of Wales)), Richard Chopping (1941), Mrs Ernest Freud (1942?), Belle of Bloomsbury (1948), as well as a striking portrait of himself in 1919.